-KCPL's business hours included four holidays: Martin Luther King, Jr. Day, Presidents Day, Columbus Day and Veterans Day.
-KCPL Chestertown Branch has continued extended hours until 8 p.m. on Wednesday nights and the hours at the Rock Hall Branch were changed so that the library is now open until 6pm on Wednesday's.
-Both of these changes were made with the full support of the staff and with little or no impact on the budget allocation for wages.
-These extended hours make library services accessible to families and children who may not be able to use the library at other times and have allowed for expanded programming for children, adults, and families.
+KCPL's business hours were adjusted during the pandemic When KCPL returns to regular hours, hours will continue to include four holidays: Martin Luther King Jr. Day, Presidents Day, Columbus Day and Veterans Day.
+Extended hours will make library services accessible to families and children who may not be able to use the library at other times and to allow for expanded programming for children, adults, and families.